freenas/freenas-docs/userguide/tasks.rst

 point, an :ref:`SSH` shell connection is open to the destination system, *Beta*.

 If a password is requested, SSH authentication is not working.
-See :numref:`Figure %s <zfs_copy_replication_key_fig>` above.
-This key value must be present in the :file:`/root/.ssh/authorized_keys` file on *Beta*, the destination computer.
-The :file:`/var/log/auth.log` file can show diagnostic errors for login problems on the destination computer also.
+An SSH key value must be present in the destination system :file:`/root/.ssh/authorized_keys` file. :file:`/var/log/auth.log` file can show diagnostic errors for login problems on the destination computer also.